Skinning maps are finite-to-one: The isotropic cone: Straight maps and length functions

 As remarked above, this shows that the conclusion of Theorem \ref{thm:length-isotropic} follows from Theorem \ref{thm:straight-isotropic} whenever the length function is non-abelian.
 Thus we assume from now on that $\ell = |\chi|: \pi_1S \to \R$ is an abelian length function.
 In this case there may be many non-isometric trees on which $\pi_1S$ acts with this length function \cite{brown:bns}.

 An \emph{end} of an $\R$-tree is an equivalence class of rays, where two rays are equivalent if their intersection is a ray.
-An abelian action of $\pi_1S$ on an $\R$-tree $T_\ell$ has a fixed end, which has an associated Busemann function $\beta : T_\ell \to \R$ that intertwines the action of $\pi_1S$ on $T_\ell$ with the translation action on $\R$ induced by $\chi$.
-We call the latter action on $\R$ the \emph{shift}; note that this is an example of an abelian action with length function $\ell$.
+An abelian action of $\pi_1S$ on an $\R$-tree $T_\ell$ has a fixed end (see \cite[Cor.~2.3]{culler-morgan} or \cite[Thm.~7.5]{alperin-bass}).
+The fixed end has an associated \emph{Busemann function} $\beta : T_\ell \to \R$, that intertwines the action of $\pi_1S$ on $T_\ell$ with the translation action on $\R$ induced by $\chi$ \cite[Thm.~7.6]{alperin-bass}.
+Furthermore the function $\beta$ is unique up to adding a constant.
+Here we use the term ``Busemann function'' following e.g.~\cite[Sec.~2]{levitt:bns}, which is consistent with its use in the theory of metric spaces of non-positive curvature \cite[Sec.~II.8]{bridson-haefliger}; the same object is called an \emph{end map} and discussed in \cite[Sec.~2.3]{chiswell}, while the above-cited result in \cite{alperin-bass} simply calls the map $\alpha$.

-The following result from \cite[Sec.~6]{dumas:holonomy} shows that composition with the Busemann function preserves straightness of maps from $T_\phi$:
+The following result from \cite[Sec.~6]{dumas:holonomy} shows that composition with a Busemann function preserves straightness of maps from $T_\phi$: